justinaL/ML-ESG-Eval/README.md

 <!-- Wing Yan Li, Emmanuele Chersoni, Cindy Sing Bik Ngai.
 2024 *Evaluating Multilingual Language Models for Cross-Lingual ESG Issue Identification.* Under Review. -->

 This repository provides codes and dataset for the paper titled: *Evaluating Multilingual Language Models for Cross-Lingual ESG Issue Identification*.
-Under Review.
+Joint Workshop of the 7th Financial Technology and Natural Language Processing (FinNLP) and the 5th Knowledge Discovery from Unstructured Data in Financial Services (KDF).

 ### Dataset